Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 How successful is liposuction for lipedema?

-Results showed significant post-operative improvements in spontaneous pain, edema, bruising, mobility, and quality of life among lipedema patients undergoing liposuction.
+Results showed significant post-operative improvements in spontaneous discomfort, edema, bruising, mobility, and quality of life among lipedema patients undergoing liposuction.
 However, over half of the patients still required conservative therapy after surgery.

 Can I Combine Lipedema Lipo With Other Surgeries?